 Where Is The Trailhead For Buckskin Gulch?

-Before we go any further, it is important to note there are several ways you can enter the Buckskin Gulch slot canyon.
-But the quickest entry point and most popular option for a day hike when visiting Kanab is via Wire Pass Trailhead.
+There are several ways you can enter the Buckskin Gulch slot canyon, but the quickest entry point and most popular option for a day hike when visiting Kanab is via Wire Pass Trailhead.

 We will quickly discuss the other trailheads below so you know your options for hiking Buckskin Gulch slot canyon and exactly what to expect.